darena-solutions/bluebuttonpro-public/docs/source/additional-information/azure-api-linking.rst

    This guide assumes an Azure API for FHIR instance has already been provisioned and is ready for use in your Azure portal.

-Before continuing, ensure that you have reviewed the :doc:`getting-started` guide and that you have a client application ready for use that can request access tokens for our platform.
+Before continuing, ensure that you have reviewed the `getting-started` guide and that you have a client application ready for use that can request access tokens for our platform.
 This will be required later to configure your Azure FHIR server with BlueButtonPRO.